albert12132/albertwu.org/mt1_review/README.md

 Overview
 --------
 The compiler consists of parts:

 * `compile.py`: script that compiles content with html templates.
     * Usage:
         python3 compile.py [template_path] [content_path] [destination_path]
     * In general, you will not be explicitly running `compile.py`.
 The `Makefile` handles that isntead.
 * `Makefile`: main interface for users of the app.
-    * *Configuration*: these variables can be changed in the `Makefile`
+    * Configuration: these variables can be changed in the `Makefile`
         * `TOPICS`: a list of topics
         * `BASE_PATH`: filepath of the destination directory
         * `TEMPLATE_DIR`: filepath of the template directory
-    * *Command line options*
+    * Command line options
         * `make all`: compiles all existing content
         * `make main`: compiles `index.html` and `style.css`
         * `make $(TOPICS)`: initializes an app directory for the specified topic.
 The variable `TOPICS` must contain the topic.
         * `make reload-%`: Wipes the specified topic directory and re-initializes
         * `make compile-%`: Compiles the specified topic for the first time
         * `make recompile-%`: Recompiles the specified topic
         * `make clean-%`: Removes the compiled version of the topic
         * `make clean-all`: Removes the entire compiled app.